Frequently asked questions on the site and in the online store - that's why you need them

 The first point of reference for customers is a well-written and organized FAQ.

-This will help them find answers to quick questions they would otherwise have to ask directly to you, thereby wasting your valuable time.
+This will help them find answers to quick questions they would otherwise have to ask directly to you, thus wasting your precious time.

-If the customer misses the FAQ, you can direct them to the appropriate subpage or quickly copy the answer and paste it into an email.
+If a customer misses the FAQ, you can direct them to the appropriate subpage or quickly copy the answer and paste it into an email.

-One of the main elements of building a relationship with a client is gaining their trust.
+One of the main elements of building a relationship with a client is gaining his trust.

 FAQ also significantly increases the rating of your company in the eyes of customers, so you get a loyal audience that will constantly return to you because of a positive attitude towards cooperation.

-3. An FAQ puts you in the position of an expert
+3. The FAQ puts you in the position of an expert

-This makes repeat visitors more likely to become your customers because they will get the impression that you have professional knowledge and experience in your industry.
+This increases the likelihood that repeat visitors will become your customers, as they will get the impression that you have professional knowledge and extensive experience in your industry.

 4. Frequently Asked Questions improve menu navigation

-FAQ pages are often used as an integral part of site navigation, as many questions can be related to the relevant subpage of your site, such as "Warranty" or "Terms and Conditions".
+FAQ pages are often used as an integral part of site navigation, since many questions can be related to the relevant subpage of your site, such as "Warranty" or "Terms and Conditions".

 Therefore, FAQs are a great way to build an internal link network.

-Frequently asked questions not only help users, but they can also help you rank higher in search results.
+FAQs not only help users, but can also help you rank higher in search results.

-The FAQ page contains frequently asked questions that are relevant answers, keywords, and a lot of other valuable information that a search engine might find valuable, which can certainly move you higher in the rankings.
+The FAQ page contains frequently asked questions, relevant answers, keywords, and a lot of other valuable information that a search engine might find valuable, which can certainly move you higher in the rankings.

 6. Frequently Asked Questions will help you better analyze your website traffic

-This includes questions ranging from finding out where users most often come from how long they stay on the site, which subpage of the FAQ is the most visited, to whether customers are more likely to buy a product after reading the FAQ section.
+This includes a variety of questions, from finding out where users most often come from, how long they stay on the site, which FAQ subpage is the most visited, to whether customers are more likely to buy a product after reading the FAQ section.

-Also, by analyzing the data you receive, you can better organize and adapt your FAQs to make them more useful to your customers and their needs.
+In addition, by analyzing the data you receive, you will be able to better organize and tailor your FAQs to make them more useful to your customers and their needs.

-The best sources of questions for FAQs are your inboxes containing questions about support, and regular correspondence with customers.
+The best sources of questions for FAQs are your inboxes containing support questions and regular correspondence with customers.

 Moreover, being an expert in your niche, you will be able to anticipate some of your customers' questions.

-Therefore, when deciding whether to select a particular question for the FAQ, focus on its relevance to the search engine, its usefulness, and the possibility of additional questions.
+Therefore, when deciding on a specific question for the FAQ, focus on its relevance to the search engine, its usefulness, and the possibility of additional questions.

-Thus, you'll turn the FAQ into a brilliant, interconnected guide that every client will appreciate.
+In this way, you will turn the FAQ section into a brilliant interconnected guide that every client will appreciate.

 1. Answer the questions

-This seems like an obvious thing, but many of the answers to frequently asked questions are voluminous, which makes you spend too much time reading them.
+This seems like an obvious thing, but many answers to frequently asked questions are voluminous, which makes you spend too much time reading them.

-Don't go into unnecessary details, the answer should be concise and concise.
+Do not go into unnecessary details, the answer should be short and concise.

 If the question asked requires more in-depth analysis, and the problem is very complex, consider writing a separate guide on your blog.
-Don't forget to add a link back to the FAQ.
+Don't forget to add a backlink to the FAQ.

-Also, it's good to use simple words so that each client understands what you want to convey.
+In addition, it is good to use simple words so that each client understands what you want to convey to him.